Consensys/0x-v3-mythx-report/README.md

 The [0x v3 codebase](https://github.com/0xProject/0x-monorepo/tree/90193c81978a486762f37ebde3983182ab17f6f9/) was tested using the [MythX](https://mythx.io) smart contract security service ahead of the release of 0x version 3.
 The scope of the project, which was performed alongside a manual security audit by [ConsenSys Diligence](https://diligence.consensys.net), was to detect generic security issues and best practice violations in the source code.
 MythX Enterprise engagements also include a brief manual review by an auditor on the MythX team to eliminate spurious results.
 The engagement included the following phases:

 - Check each each smart contract individually for [26 vulnerability classes](https://mythx.io/swc-coverage) using the MythX Pro service;
-- Execute a 6-hours offline fuzzing campaign on a fully functional test environment;
+- Execute an offline fuzzing campaign on a fully functional test environment;
-- Verify selected custom security properties of the system using greybox fuzzing and symbolic execution.
+- Check selected custom security properties of the system using symbolic execution and greybox fuzzing.

 The CI setup and custom modules developed in this engagement can be re-used to continuosly verify the security of the 0x code.
 Analysis was performed on [tree 90193c8](https://github.com/0xProject/0x-monorepo/tree/90193c81978a486762f37ebde3983182ab17f6f9/) in the 3.0 branch of the 0x monorepo.